Maia97/UDS-Disaster-Response-Pipeline/README.md

 ## Description

-This Project is part of the Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
-The dataset contains pre-labelled tweets and messages from real-life disaster events.
-The aim of the project is to build a Natural Language Processing (NLP) model to categorize messages on a real-time basis.
+This Project is part of the Data Science Nanodegree Program by Udacity in collaboration with Appen (formerly Figure Eight).
+The dataset contains real messages that were sent during disaster events, and was labelled for analysis.
+Therefore, this project is aiming to build a Natural Language Processing (NLP) model for an API that categorizes disaster messages on a real-time basis.

 The project consists of three main components: **ETL pipeline, ML pipeline, and Flask web app**.

 In the ETL pipeline, we will load and merge the message and category datasets, clean the data, and store it in a SQLite database.
 In the ML pipeline, we will build a text processing and machine learning pipeline that will train and tune a model using GridSearchCV.
 Finally, we will develop a Flask web app that will allow the user to input a new message and get classification results in several categories.
 The web app will also display data visualizations using Plotly.

-## Program Structure
+## Structure
 ```
 - app
 | - template